stelcodes/nuzzle/README.md

 If the `id` is a vector like `[:blog-posts :using-clojure]`, it represents a page of the web site.
 The key `[:blog-posts :using-clojure]` translates to the URI `"/blog-posts/using-clojure"`.
 Cool right?
 From now on we'll call these **pages**.
 Pages have some special keys which are all optional:

 - `:content`: a path to a resource file on the classpath that contains the page's contents.
-Pages with a `:content` key will have another key added called `:render-content-fn` whose value is a function that returns a string of raw html.
+Pages with a `:content` key will have another key added called `:render-content` whose value is a function that returns a string of raw html.
 Nuzzle figures out how to convert the resource to HTML based on the filetype extension.
 Supported `:content` filetypes are HTML: (`.html`) and Markdown (`.md`, `.markdown`) via [clj-markdown](https://github.com/yogthos/markdown-clj).
 - `:tags`: a vector of keywords.
 The keywords can be anything you like.
 Nuzzle analyzes all the tags of all pages and adds tag index pages to the `site-config`.
 For example, based on this `site-config`, Nuzzle will add these pages: `[:tags :clojure]`, `[:tags :rust]`, `[:tags :linux]`.
 - `:draft?`: a boolean indicating whether this page is a draft or not.
 Pages with `:draft? true` are removed when the `global-config` contains `:remove-drafts? true`.